nickredding/cordova-plugin-apple-watch-link/README.md

 //	Upon return, context.TIMESTAMP contains the unique
 //	numeric timestamp that can be used to refer to the transfer
 //	complicationInfo = <property-list-dictionary>
-//	returns: true if transmission was initiated, false if Watch is unavailable,
+//	returns: true if transmission was initiated, false if Watch
-//		"payload error: <JSON error message>" if a payload cloning error occured
+//		is unavailable
 ```
 watchLink.sendComplicationInfo adds the key ```TIMESTAMP``` to the complicationInfo object which contains a unique timestamp representing the transfer.
 Note that if complicationInfo contains an existing key ```TIMESTAMP``` it will be overwritten with the timestamp.
 This value can be used to query the status of the transfer, and cancel the tranfer if desired.
 The value of this key can be retrived from the supplied complicationInfo object immedately upon return from the function invocation.